 Inflation

 Whenever we're discussing inflation coming down, it’s important to distinguish between disinflation and deflation.
-What we’ve seen over the past two years and hope to see more of is disinflation, i.e. a deceleration of price increases (yes, increases), or - mathematically speaking - a negative second derivative of consumer prices.
-For the overall price level to actually come down, the first derivative, i.e. the inflation rate itself would have to drop below zero, which would signify deflation.
-While the Fed desperately wants inflation to decelerate, it is aiming for 2 percent inflation, not deflation, because the latter creates a whole set of problems on its own.
+What we’ve seen over the past two years is disinflation, i.e. a deceleration of price increases (yes, increases), or - mathematically speaking - a negative second derivative of consumer prices.
+For the overall price level to actually come down, the first derivative, i.e. the inflation rate itself, would have to drop below zero, which would signify deflation.
+While the Fed desperately fought for inflation to decelerate, it is aiming for 2-percent inflation, not deflation, because the latter creates a whole set of problems on its own.

 Description